oakeshott/AutoDoS/readme.md

-# Crabs: Consuming Resrouce via Auto-generation for LLM-DoS Attack under Black-box Settings
+# Crabs: Consuming Resource via Auto-generation for LLM-DoS Attack under Black-box Settings

 ## Abstract

 Large Language Models (LLMs) have demonstrated remarkable performance across diverse tasks.
 LLMs continue to be vulnerable to external threats, particularly Denial-of-Service (DoS) attacks.
 Specifically, LLM-DoS attacks aim to exhaust computational resources and block services.
 However, prior works tend to focus on performing white-box attacks, overlooking black-box settings.
 In this work, we propose an automated algorithm designed for black-box LLMs, called Auto-Generation for LLM-DoS Attack (**AutoDoS**).
 AutoDoS introduces **DoS Attack Tree** and optimizes the prompt node coverage to enhance effectiveness under black-box conditions.
-Our method can bypass existing defense with enhanced stealthiness via semantic improvement of prompt nodes.
+Our method can bypass existing defenses with enhanced stealthiness via semantic improvement of prompt nodes.
 Furthermore, we reveal that implanting **Length Trojan** in Basic DoS Prompt aids in achieving higher attack efficacy.
 Experimental results show that AutoDoS amplifies service response latency by over **250** $\times \uparrow$, leading to severe resource consumption in terms of GPU utilization and memory usage.

  ![AutoDoS main 27M_00](readme/AutoDoS%20main%2027M_00.png)